ozgebakay/replicatingTurkLogacev2024/README.md

 The present version was created by Özge Bakay in November, 2024.

-The experimental stimuli was taken from Turk & Logačev (2024), and the filler items were prepared by Özge Bakay.
+The experimental stimuli were taken from Turk & Logačev (2024), and the filler items were prepared by Özge Bakay.
 If you use these stimuli, credit Turk & Logacev (2024).

 This experiment is distributed under the GNU General Public License v3.0.